 import { Lifecycle, Device } from '@firebolt-js/sdk';

-Let's add the Lifecycle event listeners to your app.
-This allows it to respond to the various Lifecycle states an app may go through.
-For more information on listening events, go to Listening for Events.
+Adding Lifecycle event listeners to your app allows it to respond to the various Lifecycle states your app may go through.
+Listening for Events has more information for adding event listeners.

 Next, add the following code to the